Courses Paid courses Dyslexia and Significant Difficulties in Reading

 - Section objectives

-- Issues related to intervention
+- Issues in intervention

-- Principles of intervention founded in research
+- Principles of intervention in reading founded in research

 - Synthetic versus analytic phonics